 Presumably, this man will be an advocate of peace, probably in favor of Israel making land-for-peace concessions to the Palestinians.
 He ultimately will rise to the zenith of world power, amidst great turmoil and disorder, probably including disasters and cataclysms, worldwide.
 He will become a well-known figure.
-At some point, his “beastly” qualities will be seen by the world.
+At some point, though, his “beastly” qualities will be observed by the world.

 Paul noted that this “man of lawlessness” will be “revealed”

 The latter half (3½ years) of the 70th Week will begin with the Great Tribulation period, which will be “cut short,” according to Jesus, “for the sake of the elect” because, otherwise, “no one would survive”

 The “day of vengeance” will commence with the opening of the Seventh Seal, initiating God’s wrath during the seven Trumpet Judgments and being completed with the seven Bowl Judgments.
 The prophet Isaiah wrote, “For the LORD has a day of vengeance, a year of retribution, to uphold Zion’s cause”

 Isaiah also wrote, “For the day of vengeance was in my heart, and the year of my redemption has come” (Isaiah 63:4).
 Here, the “day of vengeance” is equated to “the year of my redemption”—that is, the year during which God will take vengeance on unbelievers and during which believers will be redeemed, via the Pre-wrath Rapture.